Ozuwaru/Ozuwaru/README.md

 - Hi, I’m @Ozuwaru
--I'm a programmer with skills in Languages  C, C++, PHP, Javascript, Python. <br>
+-I'm a Software Developer with great skills in Languages  C, C++, PHP, Javascript, Python. <br>
 -I've code with frameworks like Laravel and Node.js.<br>
--I also have skills creating and managing sql Databases, specifically MYSQL.<br>
+-I also have proficiency creating and managing sql Databases.<br>

 <!---
 Ozuwaru/Ozuwaru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.